sstarr77/economic_resilience_group_project/README.md

      - Includes geolocation of upload
      - Allows user to annotate or tag photos
      - Service/app can be deployed through email, social media, emergency messaging systems, or other common platforms
-- Open source code for a “crowdsourcing app” that meets the defined requirements.
+- Open source code for a "crowdsourcing app" that meets the defined requirements.
 - A pilot or proof of concept.

 #### Problem: Finding Tents and Other Emergency Housing Through Exploitation of Satellite Imagery